If you are trying to improve your health, but fail to address your sleep quality, then you are simply wasting your time.

 The only way to know how much sleep you really need is to do an experiment.

-1) Identify a 7 day time period where you will have the best chance of maximizing your sleep:
+1) Identify a 5-7 day time period where you will have the best chance of maximizing your sleep.

 Determine how many hours you want to obtain, and do everything you can to get it.

 Most people will need somewhere between 6-8 hours of sleep each night, so work backward from the time you need to wake up.

 It is also important to note that quality is just as important as quantity.
 5 hours of good quality sleep may be just as restorative as 8 hours of broken, interrupted low quality sleep.

 2) Set a pre-bed alarm:

-Set an alarm 30 minutes before you need to go to bed, and start wrapping up whatever you are doing.
+Instead of focusing on a wake up alarm, set an alarm 30 minutes before you need to go to bed, and once it goes off you need to stop.
+Start wrapping up whatever you are doing and begin getting ready to go to sleep.
 You must resist hitting the snooze button.

 3) Track your sleep:

 I use my Fitbit as a sleep tracking device.
 It predicts how many times I wake up throughout the night and how often I am restless.

-If you are able to sleep the desired amount of time for 7 consecutive nights, notice how you feel.
+If you are able to successfully sleep the desired amount of time for 5-7 consecutive nights, take a moment to notice how you feel.

 Chances are, you will feel more refreshed.